mcclatchy/docpub/docpub-planning-notes.md

 * Q: require everyone to have their own DocCloud.org account to use the tool?

+* Q: send emails?
+	* `new_user` to superadmin after user signs up (currently just using slack)
+	* `welcome` to new user after superadmin adds them

 * Q: set a shared account in the admin so indidivual newsrooms can do their own shared accounts vs just using DC bureau's?

 * Q: filter admin by newsroom or individual? currently individual

-* Q: email me when finished?
+* Q: email user when finished?

 * Q: schedule publish?

 * Q: delete PDF after uploaded to avoid excess storage costs?

+* Q: re-enable adding user full name to doccloud k-v pair metadata?

 # Punt